Uma Lele: Research

-Lele has engaged in research, operations, policy analysis and evaluation with the World Bank and other international organizations including the FAO, CGIAR, IFAD, UNICEF, UNDP, Rockefeller Foundation and Bill & Melinda Gates Foundation.
-A recurring theme of Lele's work has been her willingness to test the assumptions underlying public interventions against actual conditions and outcomes in the field.
+Lele engaged in research, operations, policy analysis and evaluation with the World Bank and other international organizations including the FAO, CGIAR, IFAD, UNICEF, UNDP, Rockefeller Foundation and Bill & Melinda Gates Foundation.
+A recurring theme of Lele's work was her willingness to test the assumptions underlying public interventions against actual conditions and outcomes in the field.
 She led complex evaluations leading to the rethinking of major global development programs such as the World Bank's Forest Strategy (2002) and CGIAR (2003).

 One of her first assignments at the World Bank was to study agricultural economics in Africa.
 At the time, leadership at the World Bank was strongly advocating for integrated rural development.
 Lele led the first comparative study to look at the design of rural development within Africa, and concluded that the bank's development approach was not effective in the African context, due to lack of infrastructure.
 In comparison, in countries like India, existing institutions were more stable and provided practical experience and support for the use of development funds.
 She recommended that projects needed "to build human and institutional development capacities" and to "build capacity before institutions could absorb large inflows of capital.”
 This work became the basis for her book The design of rural development : lessons from Africa (1975).

 In this and in later work such as her comparisons of water-related policies in China and India, Lele emphasizes international diversity, the need to understand local conditions and suit interventions to circumstances Lele has also pointed out close links between agricultural sector performance and macroeconomic performance and examined the roles that donors play in the successes and failures of development.